reysmerwvr/laravel-spanish-docs/eloquent-relationships.md

     // Retrieve all posts that have at least one comment...
     $posts = App\Post::has('comments')->get();

-También puedes especificar un operador y la cuenta para optimizar más la consulta
+También puedes especificar un operador y la cuenta para optimizar más la consulta:

     // Retrieve all posts that have three or more comments...
     $posts = Post::has('comments', '>=', 3)->get();

-Las instrucciones `has` anidadas también pueden ser construidas usando la notación "punto".
+Las instrucciones `has` anidadas también pueden ser construidas usando la notación de "punto".
 Por ejemplo, puedes obtener todos los posts que tienen al menos un comentario con votos:

     // Retrieve all posts that have at least one comment with votes...
     $posts = Post::has('comments.votes')->get();